GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 #### Register Site

-First of all, the website must register itself with the oxd-server.
+The website must first register itself with the oxd-server.
 If registration is successful, oxd will return an identifier for the application, which must be presented in subsequent API calls.
 This is the `oxd_id`, not to be confused with the OpenID Connect Client ID.